Slow English

 What is this?

-A bilingual English learning platform that turns real international news into structured learning content — daily, automatically.
-Every day, headlines are fetched from sources like BBC, Guardian, and Al Jazeera, scored for teaching value by AI, and the best one is generated into a full lesson at three difficulty levels.
+A weekly bilingual English learning platform that turns real international news into structured B2-C1 lessons.
+Each week, headlines are fetched from BBC, Guardian, and Al Jazeera, scored for teaching value, and the best one is generated into a full lesson.

 How it works